Warped flange face —

 Schematic — warp magnitude exaggerated for clarity.
 Actual compression distribution depends on flange stiffness, bolt load and warp geometry.

 The result is a gasket with non-uniform seating stress — heavily compressed at the high point, lightly or inadequately compressed at the low point.
-The under-compressed sector may not reach the minimum seating stress needed to resist the service pressure.
-That sector is a leak path — and it will remain a leak path regardless of how many times the gasket is replaced, because the geometry that causes it has not changed.
+An under-loaded sector may fall below the gasket stress needed for the service.
+Replacing the gasket without addressing the measured geometry leaves that load imbalance unresolved.

 How much warp can a gasket tolerate?